chuerta15/Project-4/Consuelo HTML Project/README.md

-This is my first project in GitHub.
+This is redo of Project 1.
 In my project I included my resume as well as more information about myself.